Top 10 Galacticos of Real Madrid

 1 Ballon d’Or (2000)

-He was the first domino in Florentino Pérez’s vision to blend football with global marketing.
+Figo was a crucial element in Florentino Pérez’s vision to intertwine football with global marketing.

 4. David Beckham (2003 – €37M from Manchester United)

-Though not as statistically dominant, Beckham’s commercial power was unrivaled.
-His signing turned Madrid into a merchandising machine, especially in Asia.
+Although not statistically dominant, Beckham’s commercial power was unrivaled.
+His signing elevated Madrid into a merchandising machine.
+He brought:

 1 La Liga (2006-07)